java-to-kotlin/kotlin-tdd-workshop/docs/03-architecture.md

 In this workshop we are going to write the _Controller_.

-## Deployment for testing the Controller locally during development.
+## Testing the Controller locally during development

 We simulate the Pinsetter in software on the developer machine and communicate with the fake pinsetter over Unix pipes.